scala/scala3/docs/docs/reference/experimental/canthrow.md

     println(xs.map(x => f(x)(using ctl)).sum)
   catch case ex: LimitExceeded => println("too large")
 ```
-The `CanThrow[LimitExceeded]` ability is passed in a synthesized `using` clause to `f`, since `f` requires it.
+The `CanThrow[LimitExceeded]` capability is passed in a synthesized `using` clause to `f`, since `f` requires it.
 Then the resulting closure is passed to `map`.
 The signature of `map` does not have to account for effects.
 It takes a closure as always, but that
-closure may refer to abilities in its free variables.
+closure may refer to capabilities in its free variables.
 This means that `map` is
 already effect polymorphic even though we did not change its signature at all.
-So the takeaway is that the effects as abilities model naturally provides for effect polymorphism whereas this is something that other approaches struggle with.
+So the takeaway is that the effects as capabilities model naturally provides for effect polymorphism whereas this is something that other approaches struggle with.

 ## Gradual Typing Via Imports